Home » Blog » Middle School » Picture Books That Demonstrate Narrative Writing for Older Students

 Does this mean there is no writing in our elementary homeschool besides copywork?
 Of course not.
 We work on sentence formation and even paragraph writing in 3rd-5th grades.
 There are writing components during project-based learning assignments and lapbooking, too.

 So, the writing that waits until middle school is formal writing.
 These include narratives, descriptive writing, persuasive essays, and expository writing.
-In other words, the writing where a whole lot of thinking and processing has to occur in order to pull together a well-thought-out, organized, creative piece.
+In other words, the writing where a whole lot of thinking and processing has to occur to pull together a well-thought-out, organized, creative piece.

 I Use Picture Books with Middle School and High School Students